decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 > Note: Future SDK versions will include alternative anchor points on the avatar that will accompany the avatar animations.

 Entity rendering is locally determined on each instance of the scene.
 Attaching an entity on one player doesn't make it visible to everyone seeing that player.

+> Note: Entities attached to an avatar must stay within scene bounds to be rendered.
+If a player walks out of your scene, any attached entities stop being rendered until the player walks back in.
+Smart wearables don't have this limitation.

 The `AttachToAvatar` component overwrites the `Transform` component, a single entity can't have both an `AttachToAvatar` and a `Transform` component at the same time.